Sure, we know the value of stretching, but it’s the smaller muscle groups that can create the greatest stress.

 Sometimes the most simple yet effective actions are what we tend to overlook easiest and the most…

-So pay close attention to the stretches I have for you from last week and this week.
+So pay close attention to the stretches I have for you.

 Maybe you aren’t an office worker and you don’t spend much time in a sedentary desk job or using a computer…